SoumyaShreeram/Locating_AGN_in_DM_halos/README.md

 # Tracing merger triggered AGN in DM halos
 This project aims to modify the demographics of the AGN mock catalogue built using DM only simulations.
 The merger-triggered AGN that are found in excess in close pairs are accounted for in this study.

+The `0x.__.ipynb` notebooks demonstrate the proof of concept and the outputs are complied into the python `00x.__.py` scrits for running over the all-sky simulation.
+The functions/methods used in all the scripts and notebooks are present in the `/imported_files` directory.
+Each imported `__.py` file has an assembly of functions that serve a common theme.